Notion Helper

 Object with methods to construct the majority of block types supported by the Notion API.

-Block types include bookmark, bulleted list item, callout, code, divider, embed, file, heading, image, numbered list item, paragraph, pdf, quote, table, table row, table of contents, to-do, toggle, and video.
+Block types include audio, bookmark, breadcrumb, bulleted list item, callout, code, column_list, column, divider, embed, file, heading, image, numbered list item, paragraph, pdf, quote, table, table row, table of contents, to-do, toggle, and video.
 Some block types return null if they are provided with invalid data; you should filter these out your final children array.

 block